MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 https://www.your-domain.whatever/wp-json/wp/v2/media/666?gallery=test-gallery

 New functionality behind this request
 A POST-request with 'alt_text' and / or 'caption' will change the content of ALL posts using that image.
-The 'alt-text' and the 'caption' are updated if they are used in gutenberg blocks 'image', 'gallery' and 'media-with-text'.
+The 'alt_text' and the 'caption' are updated if they are used in gutenberg blocks 'image', 'gallery' and 'media-with-text'.
 Note: There are many, many other blocks, images, galleries around.
 For these I couldn't realize the update of 'alt-text' and 'caption'.

 New Parameter for the above POST-request